 His largest composition is the concert-length choral work Annelies, which sets words from The Diary of Anne Frank.
 Other notable works include Luminosity, written for the Westminster Choir College and the Archedream dance ensemble, Son of God Mass for saxophone, choir and organ and The Seven Heavens for choir and orchestra - a portrayal of the life of C. S. Lewis in the imagery of the medieval planets.

 His choral works have been performed in many prestigious venues, and have been presented on acclaimed recordings, including four complete discs of his choral music.
 Of the latest of these – Annelies (Naxos) – Gramophone writes “the greatest accomplishment here is that James Whitbourn has written some music of great beauty”, Choir and Organ adding, “Whitbourn’s devastatingly beautiful and restrained treatment of the subject matter makes it all the more poignant”.

 Whitbourn has been commissioned to compose the music to mark several national and international events, including music for the broadcast of the funeral of Queen Elizabeth the Queen Mother and music for the national commemoration of 9/11 at Westminster Abbey - subsequently performed in New York on the first anniversary of the attacks.
 His commissions have included a work for the enthronement of the Bishop of Salisbury and for the anniversary of the foundation of the Belfast Philharmonic.

 He is popular on both sides of the Atlantic as choral advisor and also enjoys a profile as a conductor and producer, with three GRAMMY nominations to his name (including Best Choral Performance for Annelies, 2014) among many other international awards.

-James Whitbourn is an Honorary Research Fellow of St. Stephen’s House, Oxford and a member of the Faculty of Music in the University of Oxford.
-Since 2001, he has held an exclusive publishing agreement with Chester Music, London.
+James Whitbourn is Senior Research Fellow at St. Stephen’s House, Oxford and a member of the Faculty of Music in the University of Oxford.
+His principal publisher is Chester Music, London.